openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

         Thanks,
         <*Your name*>

-Once the message is posted, include a link to the Discourse thread in the DEPR ticket.
+Once the message is posted, include a link to the Discourse thread in the GitHub issue.

 .. _Open edX Discourse Deprecation Announcements: https://discuss.openedx.org/c/announcements/deprecation